valjean-framework/valjean/README.md

 Quick installation guide:

-*valjean* needs at least python3.6 (deprecated on December 23, 2021).
+*valjean* needs at least python3.8 and is tested up to python 3.12.

 ## Installation using *pip* ##